Beelzebulbasar/ocremix-deep-dive/ocremixes.md

 [OCR00338: Ninja Gaiden "Devil's Mask"](https://ocremix.org/remix/OCR00338) - s'chill. mostly linking it to round the night out to an even three

 this is too much radical dreamers! nine in a row! i can't believe i was happy to see a remix of princess tomato in the salad kingdom

+---

+day 17 of posting some chill ocremix.org tracks every day until I forget.

+Went through tracks OCR00341-OCR00360. heartbreaking: remixer names their mega man x remix something sick like Sigmatism; the track sucks

+[OCR00344: NiGHTS into dreams...
+"Good NiGHT"](https://ocremix.org/remix/OCR00344) - suuuuuuper mellow. i promised chill tracks and by god i am going to send you some chill tracks

+each track has a little write-up from the staff member who approved adding the song to the ocremix library. a castlevania 2 track approved by djpretzel included this line:

+> A perfect collaboration, as each ReMixer's strengths are optimized to the utmost to bring friggin' fantastical ear candy straight to your noggin'.

+i don't miss the 2001 era internet. anyway, this batch sucked!